TCCCoders/intro-to-github-Jmore16/Thankyou.md

-Thank you for showing this innovative way to code
+Thank you for showing this innovative way to code.